Connect With Us

 Treatments for toe pain and injuries vary and may include shoe inserts, padding, taping, medicines, injections, and in some cases, surgery.
 If you believe that you have broken a toe, please see a podiatrist as soon as possible.

-If you have any questions please feel free to contact our office located in Evansville, IN .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+If you have any questions please contact our office located in Evansville, IN .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 The running gait cycle, a complex sequence of movements, plays a vital role in the biomechanics of the feet.
 As runners progress through each phase of the gait cycle, their feet undergo a series of motions aimed at generating propulsion and absorbing shock.
 The cycle typically consists of stance and swing phases.
 During the stance phase, the foot strikes the ground, starting with the initial contact, followed by mid-stance and propulsion, where the foot pushes off to propel the body forward.
 Throughout these phases, the foot experiences various biomechanical forces, including pronation, or inward rolling, and supination, which is outward rolling to adapt to the terrain and distribute pressure evenly.
 In the swing phase, the foot lifts off the ground, preparing for the next stride.
 Understanding the intricacies of the running gait cycle and how it influences your foot biomechanics is essential for optimizing performance, preventing injuries, and selecting appropriate footwear for runners of all levels.
 If you are looking for a gait analysis, or if you have endured a foot or ankle injury from running, it is suggested that you visit a podiatrist.